MobilityOS/Mobility/Documents/Design/ReadMe.md

 - Kenji Mouri plans to write a technical book about the Hyper-V guest interfaces in the recent years, which needs a comprehensive, practical bare-metal example.
+- Kenji Mouri has already made an out-of-box UEFI SDK for Visual Studio.
 - Kenji Mouri is also a proud Microsoft MVP, he needs some Microsoft-related community contributions to help him continue to be in this role in the next years.